 - Averted in the American ad campaign for Hubba Bubba bubble gum that ran from 1979 to 1984.
 These television ads featured the Gumfighter in the Wild West.
-The Gumfighter would blow a fair-sized bubble which would pop...and then easily peel off from the face.
+The Gumfighter would blow a fair-sized bubble that would pop...and then easily peel off from the face.
 The point of this ad campaign was to pitch to consumers that Hubba Bubba made big bubbles and would not stick to one's face.

 - Averted in an early-to-mid 1980s TV commercial for Bubblicious parodying Risky Business - it even had four teens in sunglasses doing the "Risky Business" Dance.
 They all are blowing bubbles, but the commercial concludes with one teen blowing a bubble so big that it ends with bubbles coming out of the house's doors and windows!
 This gargantuan bubble isn't shown popping.